 Highest-Paying Cities for Software Engineers in the UK

 Where you live in the UK impacts how much you earn as a Software Engineer.
-In 2024, London companies pay Software Engineers around £66,000 on average, while Liverpool companies pay around £42,000, according to Glassdoor salary data.
+In 2025, London companies pay Software Engineers around £58,000 on average before bonuses and other incentives, while Liverpool companies pay around £40,000, according to Glassdoor salary data.
 The eight highest-paying cities for Software Engineers in the UK are:

 Software Engineer Salary by Job Title